-When you think of all-inclusive resorts — particularly family-friendly all-inclusive resorts — you probably think of Mexico and the Caribbean.
-Destinations in these areas are the standard for sure, but there are actually all-inclusive resorts for families close to home and all around the world-even in such far-flung destinations as Marrakech and the Philippines.
-And surprisingly, many of these all-inclusive resorts offer affordable nightly rates and are well-rated by many families.
+When you think of all-inclusive resorts—particularly family-friendly all-inclusive resorts—you probably think of Mexico and the Caribbean.
+Destinations in these areas are the standard for sure, but there are actually all-inclusive resorts for families close to home and all around the world—even in far-flung destinations such as Marrakech and the Philippines.
+And surprisingly, many of these all-inclusive resorts are well-rated by families and offer affordable nightly rates.
 Read on to discover some surprising destinations with all-inclusive family resorts.

 In the up-and-coming resort destination of Palawan in the Philippines, El Nido features four properties, each with its own unique characteristics.
 Though families are welcome at any location, the El Nido Miniloc Island outpost is particularly well-suited for those traveling with children.
 Described as an “eco-discovery island resort,” Miniloc is set up like a native village and offers experiences focused on enrichment for the whole family.
 When not exploring the lagoons or learning about the local wildlife, families can relax at the resort and enjoy amenities including volleyball, soccer, billiards and more.
 There’s also a dedicated activity center just for kids.
 Meals and tours are available onsite.